Henry Raeburn Dobson: Raeburn in Belgium

-As mentioned before, Raeburn's career in Belgium started after the hostilities of World War II, in 1946.
+Raeburn's career in Belgium started after the hostilities of World War II, in 1946.
 In August 1945 he was still serving under Marshall Arthur Coningham in Paris.
-But, in April 1946 he writes a letter to his mother from the house of a Madame Duchateau at the fashionable address of Avenue Jeanne, 52 in Elsene, Brussels, telling that he was just about to furnish his painter's studio.
+In April 1946 he wrote a letter to his mother from the house of a Madame Duchateau at the fashionable address of 52, avenue Jeanne/Johannalaan in Ixelles (Brussels), telling that he was just about to furnish his painter's studio.

 This lady is said to have had a son killed during the War and asked Dobson to paint a portrait of her son, from a photograph.
 However, there is a doubt about the identity of the dead son, because in a letter to his mother dd.
 11 April 1946 Raeburn wrote : "…My first snag took place yesterday, however.
-Mr. Marshall, who's portrait I started when I was over before heard only yesterday morning that his son, who had been missing for a year was actually shot by the Germans last spring.
+Mr. Marshall, whose portrait I started when I was over before heard only yesterday morning that his son, who had been missing for a year was actually shot by the Germans last spring.
 His body has been identified.
 Mr. Marshall is extremely cut up at this definite news and won't be able to sit for a week or two I fear.
 He is not a young man.
 First snag !!
 I wonder when the next one will crop up and what form it will take.…"

 It is therefore more likely that the portrait of the dead 'son' which introduced Raeburn in Belgian High Society was the portrait of the son of Mr. Marshall and not of Madame Duchateau.